 - Assemble and tighten each fitting with two pipe wrenches.

-- Turn on water at the tank, then turn on one or more hot water faucets to bleed air out of the system.
+- Turn on the water supply.
+Open the water valve at the tank to fill the tank with new water.
+Turn on one or more hot water faucets to bleed air out of the system.

 - Test all connections.
-If there’s a leak, bubbles will form on the surface and you’ll have to refit the joint.
+If there’s a leak, bubbles will form on the surface and you’ll have to tighten or refit the joint.

 - Remove the burner access panel.

 - Turn the knob on top of the control box to the pilot position.

 - Hold a lit fireplace match or barbecue lighter to the pilot access opening.